Liz001/Liz-react-neighborhood-map-master/README.md

 # How to run?

-1. Clone the repository and run:
+1. Clone the repository

+2. Open the repository in command prompt

-2. npm install
+3. npm install

-3. npm start  (if your browser doesn't open automatically, navigate to http://localhost:3000)
+4. npm start  (if your browser doesn't open automatically, navigate to http://localhost:3000)